-On the next screen, you will want to select 2023 as the release year to view the FY 2024 ISRs.
-Then in the Program drop-down menu, select IPFQR.
+On the next screen, you will want to select 2024 as the release year to view your fiscal year 2025 ISRs.
+Then, in the Program drop-down menu, select IPFQR.
 This will populate the reports available in the Report drop-down.
 Under Report, you can view a list of ISR files available for download.
-As indicated on the slide, under Report, when IPFQR is selected, you will see three drop-down options.
-The first option, labeled IPFQR, is the report for FY 2024.
-The IPFQR Readmission and IPFQR Readmission Disparity drop-down options are geared towards the rerun back in January 2023 that was requested by the program.
+The option, labeled IPFQR is the report for fiscal year 2025.
 Additionally, ISRs can be exported in either CSV or Excel.

-All three of the claims-based measures under the ISR User Guides, which I will discuss in the coming sections of this presentation, can be found on QualityNet, along with mock ISRs.
+For all three claims-based measures, the ISR User Guides, which I will discuss in the coming sections of this presentation, can be found on QualityNet along with the mock ISRs.
 The mock ISRs are ISRs with fictitious data at the facility level and real data at the state and national level.

-In the next several slides, we'll take a look at the IPF-Specific Report for the FAPH measure.
+In the next several slides we will take a look at the ISR for the FAPH measure in more detail.

 FAPH assesses the percentage of IPF hospitalizations for treatment of select mental health and/or substance use disorders that were followed by an outpatient mental health or substance use disorder encounter.
-There are two rates that are reported, the percentage of discharges for which the patient received follow-up within 7 days of discharge and the percentage of discharges for which the patient received follow-up within 30 days of discharge.
+There are two rates that are reported for this measure.
+The first rate is the percentage of discharges for which the patient received follow-up within seven days of discharge.
+The second rate is the percentage of discharges for which the patient received follow-up within 30 days of discharge.